 Stewardship agreements are initially committed to by landowners for up to ten years with the intent that they will be extended for rolling five-year terms.

-To find out more, and join in this exciting program, contact the TLC at firstname.lastname@example.org
+To find out more, and join in this exciting partnership, contact the TLC at firstname.lastname@example.org

 Banner photograph: Matthew Newton